fgetpwent(3) - Linux man page

 };

-Return Value The fgetpwent() function returns the passwd structure, or NULL if there are no more entries or an error occurs.
+The fgetpwent() function returns a pointer to a passwd structure, or NULL if there are no more entries or an error occurs.

 Errors